slatedocs/slate/source/includes/_api.md

 Looks up the event ID that has index `eventIndex`.

+#### getAfterRep(branch, reportPeriod, reporter[, callback])

+Gets the amount of active REP for a specified reporter `reporter` after all modifications to REP for the reporting cycle are complete.
+Initially this is equal to the `beforeRep` value.

+#### getBeforeRep(branch, reportPeriod, reporter[, callback])

+Gets the amount of active REP for a specified reporter `reporter` before any penalization for incorrectly reporting.

+#### getEventWeight(branch, reportPeriod, eventId[, callback])

+Returns the weight of the specified event `eventId` for the specified reporting period `reportPeriod`.

 #### getReport(branch, reportPeriod, eventId, reporter[, callback])

 The report for reporting event ID `eventId` submitted for `reportPeriod` by address `reporter`.